tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/02_plan.md

 # How I planned this assignment
 ## Highlevel steps
+1. Brainstom to identify milestones & tasks
-1. Create a resource plan
+2. Create a resource plan
-2. Create a list of milestones
+3. Create a list of milestones
-3. Create a task list
+4. Create a task list

+## Brainstorm
+* I thought about the typical phases and decided to use them in the assignment
+* On a long flight from London to San Francisco I made some notes
+![Analyze][sketch1]
+![Analyze][sketch2]
+![Analyze][sketch3]

 ## Resource plan
 Because my time is quite limited I made a plan of my availability from the start to the end date